Read our white paper

 Kempen Capital Management N.V.
 (KCM) is licensed as a manager of various UCITS and AIFs and authorised to provide investment services and as such is subject to supervision by the Netherlands Authority for the Financial Markets.

-This document is prepared by the fund managers of Private Markets (‘the Strategy’), managed by Kempen Capital Management N.V. (‘KCM’).
+This document is prepared by the fund managers of Sustainable Equity (‘the Strategy’), managed by Kempen Capital Management N.V. (‘KCM’).
 The Strategy might hold position in the subject company.
 The views expressed in this document may be subject to change at any given time, without prior notice.
 KCM has no obligation to update the contents of this document.
 As asset manager KCM may have investments, generally for the benefit of third parties, in financial instruments mentioned in this document and it may at any time decide to execute buy or sell transactions in these financial instruments.

 This document is for information purposes only and provides insufficient information for an investment decision.
 This document does not contain investment advice, no investment recommendation, no research, or an invitation to buy or sell any financial instruments, and should not be interpreted as such.
 The opinions expressed in this document are our opinions and views as of such date only.
 These may be subject to change at any given time, without prior notice.

 The value of your investment may fluctuate, past performance is no guarantee for the future.
 Do not take unnecessary risks.
 Before you invest, it is important that you are aware of and are informed about the characteristics and risks of investing.
 This information can be found in the available documents of the strategy and/or in the agreements that are part of the service you choose or have chosen.